kumar-github/tutorial-resources/externalized-configuration-README.md

 ![app details endpoint](https://github.com/user-attachments/assets/ac5ce80d-c417-4b37-8509-3872c0875501)

-The application uses the `application.properties` file from inside the jar and started on port 8081.
+The application uses the `application.properties` file from inside the jar and starts on port 8081.
 The values for other properties also picked up from the same `application.properties` file (inside the jar).

 ### Run the project from command line using maven with the internal application properties file